How to Dispose of Batteries?

 Disposing of Lithium-ion Batteries

+Lithium-ion batteries are mainly found in mobile phones, laptops and tablets.
+When the battery on your smart phone dies and you have it replaced the repair service will dispose of the battery for you.
 If you replace the lithium-ion battery yourself do not place the old battery in your household bin.
 These types of batteries are an extreme fire hazard and can even explode.
 Take them to a recycling centre or hazardous waste centre.

 Battery Collection

 If you want a very convenient battery disposal option, you can hire a professional service to collect and dispose of any battery type.
 This option is more expensive but less hassle knowing they will be disposed of properly.
+JustHire has partnered with a hazardous waste company that can collect any type of battery from your location, anywhere in the UK!

-Can you put batteries in a skip?
+Can you put Batteries in a Skip?

 Do not throw old batteries into a black bin, this can be dangerous for humans but also damaging to the environment when the end up at landfill sites.
 Recycling batteries is the best option for most types of battery disposal.
 Find your nearest recycling centre and take the waste batteries there.
 Look for some retailers who will have a battery recycling bin.

-Author: Spencer Murphy
+Author:

 Date: 9/24/2022